For a quick guide on creating a georeference column, please see our How To video!

 Combined values like latitude-longitude or full street address.

-Remapping your location column
+Remapping your georeference column

-When this happens you will first see a Column Mismatch warning like below:
+When this happens, you will first see a Column Mismatch warning like below:

-Adding a location column using Transforms
+Adding a georeference column using Transforms

-Location columns can also be created using the data transformer tool.
+Georeference columns can also be created using the data transformer tool.
 To do so, use the Add Column button from the sidebar to get started.
 From the new column, open the column drop down menu and select Data Transforms.

 Reference text: to_point('POINT ('||`longitude`||' '||`latitude`||')')